 2. Filing Divorce Forms

-After the initial preparations, the next step is filing the necessary divorce forms in the Superior Court.
-As the filing spouse, also known as the petitioner, the court requires you to fill out and file certain standard forms, some of which are mandatory.
+After the initial preparations, the next step is filing the necessary divorce paperwork in the Superior Court.
+Christiansen Law, PLLC as your Divorce Attorney Flagstaff will help you as the filing spouse, also known as the Petitioner, to complete initial paperwork, some of which are mandatory.

-The divorce forms provide necessary information about you and your spouse, including both full names, date of marriage, and information about any children you might have as a couple.
-Filing the divorce forms and paying a mandatory filing fee essentially marks the beginning of the divorce case.
+The divorce paperwork provides necessary information about you and your spouse, including both full names, date of marriage, and information about any children you might have as a couple.
+Filing the divorce paperwork and paying a mandatory filing fee essentially marks the beginning of the divorce case.

 3. Serving Your Spouse